uiuc-covid19-modeling/pydemic/README.rst

 which allow transitions between disease states to be described by arbitrary time-delay distributions.
 More generally, ``pydemic`` provides the framework for users to specify custom epidemic models by extending the base classes for reaction-based and non-Markovian simulations.

-To evalaute a model's applicability to an actual epidemic, its predictions (e.g., for the rate of new cases or deaths) can be compared to real world data.
+To evaluate a model's applicability to an actual epidemic, its predictions (e.g., for the rate of new cases or deaths) can be compared to real world data.
 Parameter inference—the task of calibrating a model's input parameters via likelihood estimation—is supported by ``pydemic``'s interfaces to the Markov chain Monte Carlo package `emcee <https://emcee.readthedocs.io/en/stable/>`_ and SciPy's global optimization routines.